donflopez/node-simplecrawler/README.md

 * Extremely configurable base for writing your own crawler
 * Provides some simple logic for auto-detecting linked resources - which you can replace or augment
-* Has a flexible queue system which can be frozen to disk and defrosted
+* Has a distributed queue system using RabbitMQ and Redis
 * Provides basic statistics on network performance
 * Uses buffers for fetching and managing data, preserving binary data (except when discovering links)

+## TODO
+* Add BangDB to make broad crawling.
+* Improve statistics system to connect with a common source of truth.
+* Add websockets for the central management system communication.

 ## Documentation